Pilgrimage | City

 Shri Ram Mandir is dedicated to Lord Rama.
 The temple was built by Shree Somnath Trust in 2017.
 The temple is the newest addition to the array of religious places in and around Somnath.
 The temple is graceful and the sanctum has artistic idols of Lord Rama, Sita Devi and Lord Lakshmana.
 There are also two mini shrines dedicated to Lord Hanuman and Lord Ganesh beside the sanctum.
 All the idols are made of marble.

 Built from Bansi Pahanpul pink stone, the mandir has two floors.
 It has auditorium and kirtan hall on the ground floor.
 It has also a theater with 260-280 chairs in which the life of Shri Ram will be presented on large screen.
 The gate of this temple is in shape of Shri Ram's dhanushya.
 One can get a glimpse of Somnath temple, Somnath coast, .....

 At a distance of 3 km from Bhavnagar Railway Station, Takhteshwar Temple is a Hindu Temple situated on a small hillock in the center of Bhavnagar city in Gujarat.
-It is one of the oldest temples in Gujarat and among the prime places to visit in Bhavnagar.
+It is one of the oldest temples in Gujarat, and among the prime places to visit as part of Bhavnagar sightseeing packages .